willmurphyscode/intro-rust-talk/talking.md

 things.
 Heartbleed was a small memory management bug in some important C code.

 Enter Rust: Rust has, among others, the goal of being fast and safe.
-That is, Rust
+That is, Rust will keep you from doing bad things with memory, but will also not spend any time while your programming is running either cleaning up unused memory or translating your program into instructions for your computer.
+Both of these things were taken care of at compile time.

+How does Rust achieve both performance and safety?
+Primarily by innovations in the type system.

+// honestly here I'm off the rails.
+This is too much detail that I don't want
+// in the talk.
+I need to figure out how to convey this without losing people's interest.
+// Maybe we need some code here?